 4.1.
 Smarter AI: Lower Prices and Higher Consumer Surplus.
-Compared to PDP, our implementation of Dynamic PDP presents an additional learning challenge.
-Specifically, a firm's optimal price in period t may depend on whether it has the advantage or not, but that information is not included in the state space observed by the algorithms (only the previous period's prices are).
-Thus, as firms update their Q-matrices at time t, they incorporate their realized profits from period t - 1, but-even fixing prices-these payoffs may vary substantially based on which firm in fact had the pricing advantage.
+We note that a firm's optimal price in period t may depend on whether it has the advantage or not, but that information is not included in the state space observed by the algorithms (only the previous period's prices are).
 It is plausible that real-world algorithms would be designed to incorporate such additional information.
-To investigate, we alter our algorithms so that they can track the identity of the firm that was preferentially displayed to consumers in the previous period (that firm has the pricing advantage in the current period), in addition to prices from the previous period.
+To investigate, we allow our algorithms to track the identity of the firm with the pricing advantage, in addition to prices from the previous period.